 Philosophies of childcare vary dramatically.
-To oversimplify a complex field, the two major philosophies are attachment parenting and behaviour modification.
+To oversimplify a very complex field, the two major philosophies are attachment parenting and behaviour modification.

 - Breastfeed to satisfy nutritional and emotional needs.
 (True)